There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Are the Moqui Caverns in Kanab worth seeing?

 I think so.
 No, they aren’t the coolest thing ever, but they are still interesting and I’m glad we stopped at them!
-They’re a super quick stop on your way in or out of Kanab, so it’s not like you’re taking away a whole day or even half a day of prime hiking time.
-It’s a quick, fun thing to do in Kanab, Utah.
+They’re a super quick stop on your way in or out of Kanab from Zion, so it’s not like you’re taking away a whole day or even half a day of prime hiking time.
+It’s a quick, fun thing to do in Kanab on a weekend trip or just passing through.

 It’s not somewhere I’m dying to go back to, but if I was with someone that wanted to see them and hadn’t yet, I’d go again.
 It’s a short enough walk that it’s worth it.
 I do think this would be a really fun stop for kids and families, just make sure to keep an eye on them with the steep walls here.